spryker/spryker-docs/_includes/pbc/all/install-features/202311.0/install-the-shipment-customer-account-management-feature.md

         } only %}{% endraw %}
         ```

-    5. Adjust the `address` view by adding the `extra-container-selector` and `extra-triggers-class-name` attribute properties for the `validate-next-checkout-step` molecule to validate `pickup` shipment type:
+    5. To validate the `pickup` shipment type, adjust the `address` view by adding the `extra-container-selector` and `extra-triggers-class-name` attribute properties for the `validate-next-checkout-step` molecule :

         ```twig
         {% raw %}{% include molecule('validate-next-checkout-step', 'CheckoutPage') with {